This feature allows schedulers to specify the number of resources and the skills they must hold when allocating jobs.

 Adding Resource Requirements When Creating a Job

-A scheduler can stipulate a job's resource requirements when they create the job.
-In the "Create a Job" modal there is a tabbed button named "Requirements," this is where combinations of resource numbers and the tags (or skills) they require can be set.
+A scheduler can stipulate a job's resource requirements when it is created.
+In the "Create Job" page there is a tabbed panel named "Requirements," this is where combinations of resource numbers and the tags (or skills) they require can be set.

 The following details are required for each requirement being applied to the job: